sabarirajpazhani/bike-service-application-mern/README.md

 - **Service Booking for Packages**: Interface for users to book comprehensive service packages that include multiple services.
 - **Service Booking for Individual Services**: Interface for users to book specific bike maintenance services individually.
 - **Profile**: Page where users can view and update their personal information and manage their account details.
+- **Deliver**: The Deliver page allows the BikeBlitz team to send notification emails to customers, informing them when their bike service is completed and ready for delivery.

 ### MongoDB Configuration